run-house/runhouse/docs/overview/data.rst

     # `from_cluster` will create a remote folder from our path on the cluster
     cluster_folder = local_folder.to(system=c).from_cluster(c)

-    # Show that these files are now saved on the `rh-cpu` cluster
+    # Confirm that the folder contents are now saved on the `rh-cpu` cluster
     print(cluster_folder.ls(full_paths=False))

-Runhouse makes it easy to copy folders between various systems.
-Let's look at how we can copy the Folder we created above to our :code:`rh-cpu` cluster:
+We can just as easily send this local folder to a cloud storage system, such as s3:

 .. code-block:: python

-    s3_folder = rh.folder(name="my-folder").to(system="s3")
+    s3_folder = rh.folder(name='my_local_folder').to(system="s3")

 Tables
 ------
-We currently support a variety of different :ref:`Table` types based on your desired underlying infra.
-By default we store tables as parquet in blob storage, but Runhouse provides a number of Table subclass implementations with convenient APIs for writing, partitioning, fetching and streaming the underlying data:
+Runhouse supports a variety of different :ref:`Table` types based on the table's underlying data type.
+By default we store tables as parquet, but Runhouse provides a number of Table subclass implementations with convenient APIs for writing, partitioning, fetching and streaming the data:

 - :code:`Table`: Base table implementation.
 Supports any data type that can be written to parquet (ex: `pyArrow <https://arrow.apache.org/docs/python/generated/pyarrow.Table.html>`_).
 - :code:`RayTable`: `Ray Datasets <https://docs.ray.io/en/latest/data/api/dataset.html#ray.data.Dataset>`_